 NLA’s value base

-In light of its value base, as expressed in the document ‘Basis and purpose’, NLA shall educate its students by seeing each as an individual, teach them to discover their responsibility and provide them with the tools and knowledge to fulfil this responsibility in the best possible way.
+In light of its value base, as expressed in the document ‘Vision and Mission’, NLA shall educate its students by seeing each as an individual, teach them to discover their responsibility and provide them with the tools and knowledge to fulfil this responsibility in the best possible way.

 Inspired by a belief in and perspective on humanity, this is a continuous element in our teaching and research.
 Our researchers consider the importance of ethics in education and training and its importance for each individual student.

 This inspires a strong engagement and care for the weak, and a responsibility for the best possible stewardship of the resources that we have been given.

 NLA provides training that aims to make students work with knowledge and also reflect on their own values.
 A society without such a perspective risks becoming a society that undervalues human dignity.
 This is the element that unifies all teaching at our university college – the conviction that each human being has inviolable value.

 Through this, the students can make an important difference in other people’s lives.
 It is also the background for NLA’s motto: Because someone needs you.